 Over the next 10 years Stacey developed her skills and experience of social media, marketing, office management and project management in a variety of roles in the private sector before moving to the charity sector where she worked with NCVO, Unicef and the British Red Cross.
 Stacey then joined the Step on Board team in its early days as freelance programme coordinator and became a permanent member of the team in 2019.

-In her spare time Stacey is a jewellery designer including designing a range of jewellery featured in A Man on a Bench fashion show at Tate Modern in collaboration with the Museum of Homelessness.
+In her spare time Stacey is a jeweller including designing a range of jewellery featured in A Man on a Bench fashion show at Tate Modern in collaboration with the Museum of Homelessness.

 Stacey runs our social media including our Twitter account: @trusteesunltd